Energy Switching Guide

 Befuddled has made the transition to dual fuel tariffs easy on everyone.
 Simply use our energy comparison tool and provide the requested information to get started.
 With many options, you just have to choose the best energy deals suited to you and your family’s needs.

 You should consider several factors when switching providers.
 From usage to the type of tariff you want to receive, you have to consider all relevant factors prior to making the transition.
 Giving yourself the best opportunity to make the right choice on this big decision is critical; for this reason Befuddled is the website to help you make that transition!

 We compare prices from all UK energy suppliers and are a reputable and trustworthy energy comparison site.
 Back that up with the fact that our service is free of charge and it’s a win-win for you!
 We ensure you will have the peace of mind in knowing you are getting the best service, lowest rates and highly accessible energy comparison when you choose to use our site before switching to the dual fuel tariff.

-The amount you save when you switch energy supplier depends on a number of factors:
+The amount you save when you switch energy suppliers depends on a number of factors: